-Loading 1 or 2 large sized logs weighing 1-2kg DRY will produce a good output with reasonable burn time.
-Small logs will burn up quicker producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output and less emissions over a given time.
+Loading 1 or 2 large sized logs at a time weighing 1-2kg DRY will produce a good output with reasonable burn time.
+Small logs will burn up quickly producing a high output and more emissions for a short time, and a large log will take longer to burn and produce less output and less emissions over a given time unless it will not burn with flames above it.
 These appliances are approved for intermittent operation on wood (0.75 to 1.5 hour burn cycles) although longer burn times can be achieved by fully loading the firebox, getting the fuel burning well and then shutting the air control right down (see below).
 The fire will then need reviving by first opening the air controls and then using small pieces of wood and plenty of air to get flames issuing from the wood again.
 Never load fuel above the rear firebox tertiary air profiling or allow it to spill onto the glass.

-7.11 Shutting Down
+7.10 Shutting Down

 The stove will normally shut down by itself as the fuel is consumed so there is no need to close the air control towards the end of the burn.
 In order to shut down the stove for other reasons, close the single air control to the central position.
 If the control is left in this position, the fire will eventually go out but it will also cause the glass to blacken.
 If you want to revive the fire it is recommended that the air control is opened fully initially.

 Warning! - The stove will remain very hot for a considerable time after the fire has died down or been extinguished.

-7.12 Shut down for prolonged periods
+7.11 Shut down for prolonged periods

 If the stove is to be left unused for a prolonged period of time then it should be given a thorough clean to remove ash and unburned fuel residues.
-To enable a good flow of air through the appliance to reduce condensation and subsequent damage, leave the air controls open.
+To enable a flow of air through the appliance to reduce condensation and subsequent damage, leave the air controls open a little way unless downdraught occurs when they may need to be closed.
 It is important that the flue connection, any appliance baffles or throat plates and the chimney are swept prior to lighting up after a prolonged shutdown period.

-7.13 User Maintenance
+7.12 User Maintenance

 See also the Cleaning section above and Maintenance Guide Section below for further information.
 Inspect the inside of the firebox and above the baffle plate every week during use.
 Where the chimney is believed to have previously served an open fire installation, it is possible that the higher flue gas temperature from the stove may loosen deposits that were previously firmly adhered, with the consequent risk of flue blockage.
 It is therefore recommended that the chimney be swept a second time within a month of regular use after installation.
 See chimney cleaning section in section Warnings and Important Information.
 Inspect the inside of the stove and the flue ways and ensure they are 100% clear after a period of disuse (e.g summer).